enfiskutensykkel/bf-compiler/README.md

 Reading Mach-O files was fairly simple.
 Creating them, on the other hand, was not.
 I came across a blogpost about making [minimal 64-bit executable](http://blog.softboysxp.com/post/7688131432/a-minimal-mach-o-x64-executable-for-os-x), but I could not make it to work.
-After digging for a long time, I finally came across a [Stack overflow](http://stackoverflow.com/questions/32453849/minimal-mach-o-64-binary) post saying that the evaluation of
+After digging for a long time, I finally came across a [stackoverflow post](http://stackoverflow.com/questions/32453849/minimal-mach-o-64-binary) saying that the evaluation of
 Mach-O files had become stricter because of some security issue with iOS.

 This made me create a minimal C program instead, compile and link it and then use `otool` and my own Mach-O reader